lagadic/vrep_ros_bridge/README.md

 If the user wants to use the vrep_ros_bridge always with the latest version of V-REP he/she has just to follow the following steps:
 * Download the last version of V-REP <a href="http://www.coppeliarobotics.com/downloads.html" target="_parent"> here </a>.
 </p>
-* Go back to the <a href="#Installation-plugin" target="_parent"> Install Plugin</a> section of this page and change the path to the one corresponding to the new version of V-REP.
+* Go back to the <a href="#installation-plugin" target="_parent"> Install Plugin</a> section of this page and change the path to the one corresponding to the new version of V-REP.

 # How to use the plugin